-An easy zucchini gratin recipe that’s keto friendly and takes just minutes to prepare.
-It’s a healthier alternative to the high carb au gratin recipes.
+An easy zucchini au gratin recipe that’s keto friendly and takes just minutes to prepare.
+It’s a healthier alternative to the high carb potato recipes.

 Now, when most people think of au gratin, the dish that comes to mind is potatoes.
 But potatoes, in my opinion, are at the top of the list for being one of vegetables to avoid.
 That’s because the starch from potatoes can rapidly metabolize into sugar.